A Mary Christmas

 A Mary Christmas is the eleventh studio album and first Christmas album by American R&B recording artist Mary J. Blige.
 It was released on October 15, 2013, by Matriarch, Interscope and Verve Records.
 The album was primarily produced by David Foster, and features guest appearances from Barbra Streisand, Chris Botti, Jessie J, The Clark Sisters, and Marc Anthony.

 The album peaked at number ten on the US Billboard 200, becoming her twelfth top-ten entry on the chart.
 It also peaked at number five on the Top R&B/Hip-Hop Albums chart.
 It marked Blige's fifteenth top-ten entry on the latter chart, tying her with Snoop Dogg for second-most top ten entries in the Nielsen SoundScan era.

 Upon its release, A Mary Christmas received generally mixed reviews amongst critics.
 The album was certified Gold by the Recording Industry Association of America (RIAA) on December 4, 2013, denoting shipments of 500,000 copies.

+In October 2023, Blige released a deluxe version of the album, titled A Mary Christmas: Anniversary Edition, which saw four additional tracks.